 The COVID-19 pandemic proved that a system that’s 100 percent on-premises is not enough for a business to keep operating during a crisis.
 Cloud or hybrid infrastructure ensures a business’ systems are accessible when employees must work from different locations, that distributed workforces can still do their jobs, and that data can be stored and backed up to meet recovery time and recovery point objectives (RTOs and RPOs).

 Has Your MSP Business Kept Pace with IaaS Demand?

-Businesses looking for ways to expand their capabilities, leverage new technologies, and build in greater business continuity all represent opportunities for managed services providers (MSPs) to expand and grow their businesses.
+Businesses looking to expand their capabilities, leverage new technologies, and build greater business continuity represent opportunities for managed services providers (MSPs) to expand and grow their businesses.

-Some MSPs simply sell IaaS, basically only participating as a sales agent for the service.
-Ingram Micro points out, however, that by devoting time and effort, an MSP can build a lucrative IaaS practice.
-Your clients need an MSP with expertise who can guide them through a successful migration to cloud infrastructure and bundle those services with the other solutions they need, from backup and security to ongoing maintenance and cost optimization.
-Businesses need a partner to help them solve business problems by moving infrastructure to the cloud and providing the additional services and solutions they need to operate more competitively.
-If you are just “selling” IaaS, you are missing out on opportunities to build strong relationships with your customers moving workloads to the cloud.
+Some MSPs sell IaaS, basically only participating as a sales agent for the service.
+However, an MSP can build a lucrative IaaS practice by devoting time and effort.
+Your clients need an MSP with experts who can guide them through a successful migration to cloud infrastructure and bundle those services with the other solutions they need, from backup and security to ongoing maintenance and cost optimization.
+Likewise, businesses need a partner to help them solve business problems by moving infrastructure to the cloud and providing the additional services and solutions they need to operate more competitively.
+If you just “sell” IaaS, you miss out on opportunities to build strong relationships with your customers moving workloads to the cloud.

-Analysts have concluded that businesses’ migration to the cloud and the demand for MSPs who can help them successfully transition from on-premises infrastructure to IaaS will continue.
-Investigate options for how your MSP business can meet those needs and the impact it could have on your business.
+Analysts have concluded that businesses’ migration to the cloud and the demand for MSPs to help them successfully transition from on-premises infrastructure to IaaS will continue.
+So investigate options for how your MSP business can meet those needs and the impact it could have on your business.
 But don’t wait.
 The IaaS demand is rising now.